Last Updated on

 3. Early Identification

 In terms of how DevOps is actually executed, a couple of additional topics are important to understand: continuous integration and continuous deployment.

 Continuous integration allows the development team to rapidly integrate snippets of code, gaining real-time feedback on the results.
 This practice allows development to respond to operations (and customer) feedback without the typical delays.

 Continuous delivery then allows the rapid code changes to be integrated into Production, minimizing delays felt by customers.
 Features are rapidly, seamlessly, and continuously delivered to customers.
 The software solution can evolve iteratively, receive feedback, and adjust quickly.

 Rather than developing huge releases in isolation, releasing to the public, and then finding your software does not really meet expectations or work for a broad set of users, DevOps enables the ability to be much more in sync with customers and operations.

 While there are a lot of internal reasons to pursue DevOps, Continuous Integration, and Continuous Delivery, the most important reason is customers.
 Customers keep companies alive and customers demand quality.
-DevOps and its associated disciplines are the cornerstone of a quality-oriented company and software-engineering organization.
+DevOps and its associated disciplines are the cornerstones of a quality-oriented company and software-engineering organization.